Showing posts with label 1995. Show all posts

 Sam In Monster's Garden

-Every so often I find some kind of silly software that makes me smile for no peculiar reason.
-It doesn't have to be a game, just look at the Steve or BoinkSave articles.
-That's what I love about the Atari ST, the history is immense but can also be surprisingly frivolous.
-Well, here is a game that made me grin like the Cheshire Cat so I had to play it.
+Every so often, I find silly software that makes me smile for no particular reason.
+It doesn't have to be a game; just look at the Steve or BoinkSave articles.
+That's what I love about the Atari ST: the history is immense, but can also be surprisingly frivolous.
+Well, here is a game that made me grin like the Cheshire Cat!

 Sam in Monster's Garden was released in 1995 for the Atari STe by Sebald Loic [aka Sam23].
-That's right, STfm owners should leave, because this game supports the Blitter, extra colours, and DMA.
+That's right, this game supports the Blitter, extra colours, and DMA.
 Now that you're expecting big things?
-Well, these images show that it's similar to Dig Dug with its screen laid out like a maze with several items to collect.
+Well, these images show that it's similar to Dig Dug, with its screen laid out like a maze with several items to collect.

 Remember, this is public domain!
 Okay?
 Right, let's check out a couple of screenshots...